Anushka Sharma: Breakthrough (2008–2013)

-Established actress and expansion into film production (2014–2016)
+Success and expansion into film production (2014–2016)

 In 2014, Sharma played a television journalist who befriends an alien (played by Aamir Khan), in Rajkumar Hirani's religious satire PK.
 Critic Saibal Chatterjee wrote that Sharma plays "a feisty poetry-loving girl who knows her mind far more than most Hindi film heroines are allowed to" and praised her for "hold[ing] her own" against Khan.
 Critically acclaimed, PK emerged as the highest-grossing Bollywood film with a worldwide revenue of over ₹7 billion.
-Sharma launched a production company named Clean Slate Filmz, whose first release was Navdeep Singh's thriller NH10 (2015), in which she also played the lead role.
+Sharma received various accolades for her performance including a nomination for IIFA Award for Best Actress.
+Sharma also became the highest grossing Hindi film actress of the year, as reported by Bollywood Hungama.
+Sharma launched a production company named Clean Slate Filmz in 2013, whose first release was Navdeep Singh's thriller NH10 (2015), in which she also played the lead role.
 Screened at the 5th Beijing International Film Festival, it tells the story of a married couple whose lives are endangered after an encounter with a group of criminals.
 In preparation, Sharma underwent interval training for three months to build her stamina.
 Saibal Chatterjee found the film to be a "taut and riveting thriller" and praised Sharma for "conveying a range of moods as she moves from the vulnerable to the fearless in a battle in which the odds are stacked heavily against her", and Prarthana Sarkar of International Business Times credited her for breaking away from her romantic comedy image.
 The film also emerged as a box office success.

 In Anurag Kashyap's period crime drama Bombay Velvet (2015), (based on the historian Gyan Prakash's book Mumbai Fables) co-starring Ranbir Kapoor and Karan Johar, Sharma was cast as a jazz singer, Rosie Noronha.
 Her character was referenced from the actresses Brigitte Bardot, Helen and Waheeda Rehman.
 To prepare, Sharma watched films of the 1950s and 1960s, and documentaries about hair and make-up.
 She also used temporary lip enhancers for the part, citing it as the reason behind her changed appearance on a chat show in 2014, and refuted media speculation about having undergone plastic surgery.
 Bombay Velvet was screened at the Locarno and Bucheon film festivals; critical opinion was mixed.
 Writing for Business Standard, Ritika Bhatia praised Sharma's performance in the song "Dhadaam Dhadaam": "she fills the stage with such raw emotion that her mascara-laden tears and fake eyelashes flutter with arresting passion".
 However, the film failed to recoup its ₹1.2 billion investment.
 In the same year, Sharma featured in the supporting role of a dancer aboard a cruise ship in Zoya Akhtar's Dil Dhadakne Do, an ensemble comedy-drama in which she was featured opposite Ranveer Singh.
 The song sequence "Pehli Baar" was choreographed by her and Singh; Shilpa Jamkhandikar of Reuters praised their on-screen chemistry and described it as "crackling".
 Her performances in NH10 and Dil Dhadakne Do earned Sharma Filmfare Award nominations for Best Actress and Best Supporting Actress, respectively.